Early Origins of the Howton family

 Howton Settlers in United States in the 19th Century

-- Joseph Howton, aged 18, who emigrated to the United States, in 1896
+- Joseph Howton, aged 18, who immigrated to the United States, in 1896

 Howton Settlers in United States in the 20th Century